Russia Registers 16 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 16 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-"The Russian side of the Russian-Turkish commission reviewing issues related to ceasefire violations has registered 16 cases of firing in the [Syrian] provinces: four in Latakia, five in Aleppo and seven in Idlib.
-The Turkish side has registered 15 cases of ceasefire violations in the [Syrian] provinces: eight in Aleppo, five in Idlib, and two in Latakia," the ministry said in its daily bulletin.
+"The Russian side of the Russian-Turkish commission reviewing issues related to ceasefire violations has registered 16 cases of firing in the [Syrian] provinces: seven in Idlib, four in Latakia, three in Hama and two in Aleppo.
+The Turkish side has registered 12 ceasefire violations in the [Syrian] provinces: seven in Aleppo, four in Idlib and one in Latakia," the ministry said in its daily bulletin.

-The Russian center for Syria reconciliation has held one humanitarian operation over the given period, the ministry added.
+The Russian military has conducted one humanitarian operation over the given period, delivering 250 food sets with a total weight of 1.21 tonnes to the residents of Daraa province's settlement of Elmismyah, the ministry added.

-Meanwhile, over 1,000 Syrian refugees have returned home from neighboring Jordan and Lebanon over the past 24 hours, according to the bulletin.
+Meanwhile, almost 1,200 Syrian refugees have returned home from neighboring Jordan and Lebanon over the past 24 hours, according to the bulletin.

-"Over the past day, in total 1,035 refugees returned to the Syrian Arab Republic from the territory of foreign states: 212 people ([including] 64 women and 108 children) from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 823 people ([including] 247 women and 420 children) from Jordan via the Nasib checkpoint," the ministry said.
+"Over the past day, 1,176 refugees returned to the Syrian Arab Republic from the territory of foreign states: 204 people (including 62 women and 104 children) left Lebanon for Syria via the Jdeydet-Yabus and Talkalakh checkpoints, and 972 people (including 181 women and 308 children) returned from Jordan via the Nasib checkpoint" the ministry said.

+Apart from that, 163 internally displaced Syrians have returned to the places of their permanent residence over the past 24 hours, the bulletin read on.

-The Syrian army's engineering units have cleared 2.3 hectares (5.7 acres) of territory and defused 31 explosive devices over the past 24 hours, the ministry stated.
+According to the Russian Defense Ministry, the Syrian armed forces' engineering units have cleared 2.8 hectares (6.9 acres) of land, destroying 43 explosive devices, over the past 24 hours.